wisdom teeth removal

 My Advice

-DO NOT get your wisdom teeth removed unless they are causing repeated problems, pain, and frustration.
-And if you must, only get the teeth removed that are causing problems.
-And if you have risks for postoperative infections, new evidence suggets a single dose of antibiotics before surgery is probably more effective than taking several days of antibiotics after the surgery is completed
+If you must get your wisdom teeth removed, only get the impacted wisdom teeth removed that are causing problems.
+Further, you should consider being sedated and not having a general anesthetic.
+If you have risks for postoperative infections, new evidence suggets a single dose of antibiotics before surgery is probably more effective than taking several days of antibiotics after the surgery is completed.

 Further, if you think that after having read my story, that I am unique, and it can't happen to you, you are mistaken.
 I have recieved multiple emails of people with headaches for a longer than expected duration after having their wisdom teeth removed.